Color Palettes

 • The colors you use when building financial models often differ from those you use to create presentations, so no single color theme is suitable for use across all Office applications.

 Macabacus installs with a default 56-color palette, which you should customize to your preferences in the PowerPoint > Color Palettes section of the Settings dialog, accessible from the Macabacus > Settings menu.
 The Import Colors button lets you customize your color palette quickly.
 In Excel, set the fill colors of a range of cells as you want them to appear in your palette.
-The Macabacus palette includes 7 rows and 8 columns, which is the recommended size of this range.
 Then, select the range and click the Import Colors button.
 Macabacus will populate the palette based on the fill colors in your selection.
 The Import Colors feature is not available if the Common Settings dialog was opened in PowerPoint and Word.

 Be sure that your palette includes colors used in financial modeling, such as blue for inputs, green for worksheet links, etc. Macabacus color palettes can be shared across your organization using Shared Settings.
 Macabacus color palettes and Office themes are not mutually exclusive, and may be used in tandem.